James-ben-tombling/Robot_Prog_Tasks/README.md

   - $ rosnode list : to list the active nodes

   - $ rostopic list : to list the topics associated with active ROS nodes

+5. ROS frame: simply means a frame of reference on which you base your odometry or robot parts

 ## how to start my ROS
 $ sudo apt-get update && sudo apt-get upgrade  <br />
 $ sudo apt-get install ros-melodic-uol-cmp9767m-base ros-melodic-desktop  <br />